-Although dogs are responsible for most rabies cases worldwide, bats are the cause of most rabies deaths in the U.S. and Canada.
+Although dogs are responsible for most rabies cases worldwide, bats are the cause of most rabies deaths in the Americas.

 Rabies immunoglobulin, which gives you an immediate dose of rabies antibodies to fight the infection, helps to prevent the virus from getting a foothold.
 Then, getting the rabies vaccine is the key to avoiding the disease.

 Animal control will probably try to find the animal that bit you so that it can be tested for rabies.
-If the animal is not rabid, you can avoid the large round of rabies shots.
-However, if the animal cannot be found, the most prudent course of action is to take the preventive shots.
+If the animal isn’t rabid, you can avoid the large round of rabies shots.
+However, if the animal can’t be found, the safest course of action is to take the preventive shots.